 - securely back up personal and clinical information.

-To pass conformance, most vendors will need to take the following steps:
+To gain conformance, software vendors of healthcare software systems connecting to the My Heath Records system will need to take the following steps:

-1. Download and read the profile from the Developer Centre:
+- Read the profile from the Developer Portal (this site):

-7. Email the Agency at [email protected] and request a conformance session.
-Provide your written penetration test and vulnerability reports when you request a session.
+- Email the Agency at [email protected] and request a conformance session.
+Provide your written penetration test and vulnerability reports (if applicable).